Robert of Molesme: Cîteaux

 Modern icon of the founders of Cîteaux Abbey: Saints Robert (kneeling), Albéric and Stephen Harding venerate the Blessed Virgin Mary as the Theotokos of the Sign.

 In 1098, Robert and twenty-one of his monks left Molesme with the intention of never returning.
 Renaud, the Viscount of Beaune, gave this group a desolate valley in a deep forest where they founded Cîteaux Abbey.
 Stephen Harding and Albéric – two of Robert's monks from Molesme – were pivotal in founding the new house.
 Hugh of Die, Archbishop of Lyons, was persuaded that they could not subsist there without endorsement from an influential churchman, so he wrote in their favour to Odo I, Duke of Burgundy.
-Odo paid for the construction they had begun, helping the monks finance their operating expenses and giving them much land and cattle.
+Odo paid for the construction they had begun, helping the monks finance their operating expenses and providing them with substantial land and cattle.
 The Bishop of Challons elevated the new monastery to the canonical status of an abbey.

 In 1099, the monks of Molesme asked Robert to return and agreed to submit entirely to his interpretation of the Rule of Saint Benedict; the local bishop also pressured Robert to return.
-He agreed, and Molesme became a major center for the Benedictines under his tutelage.
+He agreed, and Molesme became a major center of Benedictine life under his tutelage.
 Albéric was made his successor as abbot at Cîteaux, with Stephen Harding as prior.

 Robert died on 17 April 1111, and Pope Honorius III canonized him in 1222.
 His feast day in the Roman Catholic Church is also on 17 April, with the Benedictines celebrating him, along with Alberic of Cîteaux and Stephen Harding on February 26.

 The Vie de saint Robert de Molesme was written by Guy, his immediate successor as abbot of Molesme.